Supreme Court conservatives cast doubt on South Carolina racial gerrymander

 The Supreme Court’s conservative majority expressed doubts that South Carolina’s congressional map is an unconstitutional racial gerrymander at oral arguments Wednesday in a case that could bring Democrats one step closer to winning the House.

-The challenge is centered on a newly-redrawn congressional district represented by Republican Rep. Nancy Mace, who beat a Democrat in 2020 but whose new district under the proposal cements a GOP-tilt.
-She is regularly thrust in the spotlight for bucking her own party but joined a small contingent of conservative Republicans in voting to oust former Speaker Kevin McCarthy (R-Calif.) from the top leadership post.
+The challenge is centered on a newly redrawn congressional district represented by Republican Rep. Nancy Mace, who beat a Democrat in 2020 but whose new district under the proposal cements a GOP tilt.
+She is regularly thrust in the spotlight for bucking her party but joined a small contingent of conservative Republicans in voting to oust former Speaker Kevin McCarthy (R-Calif.) from the top leadership post.

 South Carolina is one of multiple southern states’ whose congressional maps face racial gerrymandering or vote dilution legal challenges, a sprawling set of cases that could impact control of the House, particularly with such a narrow political split.